KIIT-6th-Sem-Minor-Project/Online-Address-Book/README.md

-# Online Address Book
+## Online Address Book - Manage Your Contacts and Explore Nearby Places

-This web application allows you to manage addresses and view nearby places.
+This web application simplifies your life by helping you manage your addresses and discover interesting locations in their vicinity.

-Features:
+**Key Features:**

+* **Effortless Address Management:**
-Add, update, and delete addresses
+    * Add, update, and delete addresses with ease.
+    * Stay organized with custom labels for your contacts.
+* **Quick Access and Insights:**
-View addresses in a list
+    * View a clear list of all your saved addresses.
-Add labels to organize addresses
-Display nearby important places (using maps integration - not yet implemented) Store addresses in local storage
-Usage:
+    * Click on any address to see its details and explore nearby attractions.
+* **Local Storage Convenience:**
+    * All your addresses are securely stored in your browser, accessible anytime.

+**Coming Soon:**

+* **Map Integration:** Discover nearby restaurants, landmarks, and more directly on a map for each address.
+* **Enhanced Search:** Find specific addresses and locations effortlessly with keyword and filter options.

+**Get Started:**

+1. Simply open the `index.html` file in any web browser.
-Click the "Add Address" button to create a new address.
+2. Click the "Add Address" button to create your first contact.
-Fill in the address details and click "Save".
+3. Fill in the details and click "Save" to add it to your address book.
-Click on an existing address to view, edit, or delete it.
+4. Click on any address to view its details or explore nearby places (coming soon).
-Pending Features:

-Integration with maps to display nearby places.
-Installation:

-Clone this repository.
-Open the index.html file in a web browser.
+**Note:** Map integration and advanced search features are currently under development, but the core address management functionality is fully functional.

+**Feedback:**

+We welcome your feedback and suggestions!
+Share your thoughts at [your preferred contact channel].

+**Let's simplify your address management and unlock the potential of location discovery!**